respeaker/respeakerd/README.md

 > Please note that, if you want to change our default volume configuration, any `alsamixer` `alsactl` operation will be overwritten when the system boots up next time.
 You need to do as the following.
 >
-> Tune the volume with alsamixer -> Save the mixer configuration to state file via `alsactl store` -> `cp /var/lib/alsa/asound.state /etc/voicecard/ac108_asound.state` if you're using ReSpeaker 4 Mic Array for Raspberry Pi, `cp /var/lib/alsa/asound.state /etc/voicecard/ac108_6mic.state` if you're using ReSpeaker Linear 4 Mic Array for Raspberry Pi, ReSpeaker 6 Mic Array for Raspberry Pi.
+> Tune the volume with alsamixer -> Save the mixer configuration to state file via `alsactl store` -> `cp /var/lib/alsa/asound.state /etc/voicecard/ac108_asound.state` if you're using ReSpeaker 4 Mic Array for Raspberry Pi, `cp /var/lib/alsa/asound.state /etc/voicecard/ac108_6mic.state` if you're using ReSpeaker Linear 4 Mic Array for Raspberry Pi, ReSpeaker 6 Mic Array for Raspberry Pi, and then reboot the Pi.

 ### 3.3 PulseAudio configuration

 `respeakerd` depends on PulseAudio system.
-For ReSpeaker Core v2, PulseAudio will be installed by default.
+For ReSpeaker Core v2, PulseAudio is included by default in the system image.
 For Raspberry Pi, PulseAudio will be installed as a dependence of `respeakerd` when you install `respeakerd` with `apt-get`.
 PulseAudio will detect the microhpne array codec with the `udev` mechanism.
-So if you ever touched the configuration of PulseAudio and disabled the `udev` module, please remember to enable it.
+So if you ever touched the configuration of PulseAudio and disabled the `module-udev-detect` module, please remember to enable it.
 You can check if `udev` is enabled in your PulseAudio configuration with

 ```shell
 $ pactl list modules|grep -n3 udev